strayer/dockerfile-acme.sh/README.md

 ### Using the certificate in another container

-The easiest way for other containers to access the issue certificates is to simply bind mount the domains cert directory directly.
+The easiest way for other containers to access the issued certificates is to simply bind mount the domains cert directory directly.

 ```sh
 cat <<EOT > nginx.conf